erikvanoosten/metrics-scala/docs/Manual.md

 resultCounts += results.size()
 ```

-`Histogram` metrics allow you to measure not just easy things like the min, mean, max, and standard deviation of values,
+`Histogram` metrics allow you to measure not only the basic things like the min, mean, max, and standard deviation of values,
 but also [quantiles](http://en.wikipedia.org/wiki/Quantile) like the median or 95th percentile.

 Traditionally, the way the median (or any other quantile) is calculated is to take the entire data set, sort it, and